MUSC2275 Electronic Music: Interactive Systems

 - Level 2 elective

-- This unit introduces concepts and techniques of live technologies for music and sound design through the graphical dataflow-programming environment MaxMSP.
-Topics include software instrument design, interactivity, computer agency, inter-device and network communication protocols, sensors and micro controllers.
-Applications of human-technology interaction are explored through a variety of creative projects, problem-solving tasks and programming exercises.
-The unit concludes with a final project—the design and programming of a basic interactive software instrument or sound environment.
+- This unit introduces concepts and techniques of live and interactive technologies for live electronic music, sound installation and game audio.
+Topics include interactivity, inter-device and network communication protocols, instrument building, sensors and micro-controllers, and game audio design.
+Applications of interactivity are explored through creative work, problem solving tasks and programming exercises.
+The unit concludes with a final project-the design and programming of one or more interactive musical devices or systems.

-- Indicative assessments in this unit are as follows: (1) programming exercises; (2) presentation; and (3) final project.
+- Indicative assessments in this unit are as follows: (1) project 1; (2) presentation; and (3) project 2.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.